AgoraIO/API-Examples/Android/APIExample/README.md

     // Agora APP ID.
     <string name="agora_app_id" translatable="false">YOUR APP ID</string>
     // Agora APP Certificate.
 If the project does not have certificates enabled, leave this field blank.
+    // PS：It is unsafe to place the App Certificate on the client side, it is recommended to place it on the server side to ensure that the App Certificate is not leaked.
     <string name="agora_app_certificate" translatable="false">YOUR APP CERTIFICATE</string>
     ```